A common question I hear from customers is:

 “How many links will it take for me to reach the number one position in the search engines?”

 While this question is common, it’s impossible to answer without knowing a bunch of variables that are extremely difficult to ascertain.

 However, I think what the customer really wants to know is, “How much will it cost my company before I rank and start making money?”

 Know Your Competition

-    Before you can estimate how many links that’ll take, you really need to understand your competition.
+Before you can estimate how many new links that’ll take, you really need to understand and analyze your competition inner plates or both inner & outer plates.
 As most of us know, keyword competition can make the difference between ranking in a few weeks or years (or possibly, never).
 You can find out the strength of your competition by auditing their inbound link profile.

 To start this process, do a quick search and take note of the top 10 websites ranking for that keyword.
 Once you have the list, use a tool like ahrefs.com to determine the quantity and quality of their backlinks.

 Tip: Acquire their Best Links!